RinGotou/Kagami/README.md

 It's a project of experimental script language.
 The name of this project is from Japanese kanji "鏡"(かがみ).

 ## Design
-I want to create a simple language for easier simple visual novel developing.
+I want to create a simple language for simple visual novel developing.
 Kagami is design for logic implementation, not CPU intensive job.
-This project contains a language interpreter, and, it's a try-catch free implementation with C++17.
+This project contains a try-catch free implementation with C++17.

 ## About repo branch
 "master" is complete version of code in "testing" branch.
 IT'S NOT REAL STABLE BRANCH! "testing" is current developing branch.

 "x.x-stable" is real stable version of interpreter.